What is a bagel?

 A properly made bagel should have such pleasant taste and distinct texture, that it is very nice to eat fresh, on its own, without toasting or any fillings.
 Jus a bagel with coffee, or tea if you prefer, or with a bowl of soup for a warming wither lunch.

-Australian bagel makers selling real boiled bagels:
+Australian makers and sellers of real boiled bagels:

-- Bagels & Beans: 1271 Hay St, West Perth, Western Australia.
+- Bagels & Beans 1271 Hay St, West Perth, Western Australia